galileolajara/cp1/README.md

 How to use?
 -
 Begin by cloning the repo.
-Make sure to have ninja, clang and re2c installed on your computer.
+Make sure to have ninja and re2c installed on your computer.
 ```
 git clone https://github.com/galileolajara/cp1
 cd cp1